OlgaCarvalho/first_personal_website/_posts/2022-01-06-encoding-vs-encryption-vs-hashing.md

 ---
 layout: post
+title: "Encoding vs. Encryption vs. Hashing"
+date: 2021-01-06
 ---
-# Encoding vs. Encryption vs. Hashing

 You might have heard about these words, Encoding, Encryption and Hashing, used interchangeably.